critterandguitari/EYESY_Manual/manual.md

 2. Enter the details of the network you would like to join and select save.
 (See screenshot below)
 3. Slide the EYESY's `Power Switch` to *Off*.
 After `LED` goes out, slide `Power Switch` back to *On* (without holding `Shift`).
 4. If you entered network credentials correctly, EYESY will have automatically joined the existing network after boot up.
 Viewing the `OSD` will show the name of the network the EYESY is connected to and the IP address.
 The IP address may change from one connection session to the next so it's good to check the `OSD` before proceeding to the next step.
-5. In your computer's browser's address bar, enter *eyesy.local* or the IP address.
+5. In your computer's browser's address bar, enter *eyesy.local* or the IP address shown on the `OSD`.
+Please note: If you have issues with connecting to *eyesy.local*, please try using a private / incognito browser window to connect.
+The private window helps avoid issues with browser cache.
 5. You will now be back at the `Editor` page.

 You can change an existing network's details at any time.
 You can also change the name and password of the *AP* that your EYESY generates.
 This may be useful if you are touring, etc. where you would like to keep things more secure.
 Any change to the WiFi settings will not take effect until the next time the EYESY boots up.
 The screenshot below shows the network and *AP* fields: